harshg99/explaining_ram/README.md

 Change Line #134 in config.py file to modify where to save your trained model.

 Run main.py in each folder.

+I changed the parameters to the best one which the paper used.